ofallonlabs/saeedmirshekari/_src/blog/10-qualities-of-a-great-mentor-what-makes-mentorship-truly-transformational.md

 * Reduces mentee shame and anxiety
 * Makes the experience transformational, not transactional

-👣 Founder’s Story: Dr. Saeed Mirshekari created O’Mentors after struggling alone through his own transition from academia to industry in 2015.
-Mentorship could have made that path smoother—and now, he ensures others don’t walk it alone.

 - - -

 ## 8. Role Modeling: They Walk the Talk

 A great mentor doesn’t just talk about success—they embody it.
 They exemplify the skills, ethics, and resilience they hope to instill.
 Their career story becomes a blueprint, not just a backdrop.

-🎯 Search Optimized Tags: “mentor with industry success,” “learn from real professionals,” “career mentor with experience at FAANG/startups/ML labs.”

 Why it matters: